patchgirl/patchgirl.github.io/_drafts/2020_06_25-static-haskell-binary.md

     ... truncated for brevity
 ```

-The output shows that adding `postgresql-simple` as a dependency added other dynamic librairies like `libpq`.
+The output shows that adding `postgresql-simple` as a dependency added other dynamic libraries like `libpq`.
 This executable works fine but we want it to be fully static.
 It's time to play with Nix and `static-haskell-nix`!

 ## Static build script with Nix